ndubizu19/EAFC-Player-Career-Workbook/README.md

 ## Contributing

 We welcome contributions to improve this tool.
-If you have suggestions, bug fixes, or enhancements, please open an issue or submit a pull request on our GitHub repository [insert_github_link_here].
+If you have suggestions, bug fixes, or enhancements, please open an issue or submit a pull request on our GitHub repository [ndubizu19](https://github.com/ndubizu19).

 ## License

-This FIFA Player Career Mode Excel Workbook is licensed under the [insert_license_name_here] License.
-See the [LICENSE](LICENSE) file for details.
+This EA SPORTS™ FC 24 Player Career Mode Excel Workbook is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.